- Fixed Income

 Chief Investment Officer, Fixed Income

-SummaryTotal return approach, investing in below IG corporate securities.
+SummaryTotal return approach, investing in below investment grade corporate securities

 ProcessOur investment process involves a focus on rigorous fundamental credit analysis and security selection.
 Broad investment themes implemented across a wide range of securities limit impact from negative company-specific credit events.
 Strategic input from the entire Voya IM fixed income team guides overall risk appetite and positioning.
 Strong risk budgeting, risk management and compliance capabilities ensure quality checks and balances.
 Ultimately, we seek consistently competitive returns appropriate to each client's mandate and risk tolerance.